Grovania, Georgia

 Grovania is an unincorporated community in Houston County, in the U.S. state of Georgia.

 History

 The community was named for groves of fruit trees near the original town site.
 A post office called Grovania was established in 1889, and remained in operation until 1952.

 The Georgia General Assembly incorporated the place as the Town of Grovania in 1909.
-The town's municipal charter was dissolved in 1995.
+The town's municipal charter was dissolved in 1995 along with those of many other inactive Georgia municipalities.